Beliavsky/Fortran-code-on-GitHub/README.md

 [Perple_X](https://github.com/jadconnolly/Perple_X): programs for calculating phase diagrams, manipulating thermodynamic data, and modeling equilibrium phase fractionation and reactive transport, by James A. D. Connolly

+[pizza](https://github.com/magic-sph/pizza): high-performance numerical code for quasi-geostrophic and non-rotating convection in a 2-D annulus geometry, by Thomas Gastine et al. pizza solves for the Navier-Stokes equation including Coriolis force coupled with a temperature equation and/or an equation for the chemical composition under the Boussinesq approximation.

 [plantFEM](https://github.com/kazulagi/plantFEM): plant/farming simulator based on Finite Element Method, which targets crops in fields, from kazulagi.
 This software provides multi-physical simulations of agriculture for canopies, plants, and organs for farmers, breeders, and agronomists.

 [Plasti](https://github.com/geodynamics/plasti): 2-D ALE (Arbitrary Lagrangian Eulerian) code by Sean Willett and Chris Fuller.
 [Reference](https://pubs.geoscienceworld.org/gsa/geology/article-abstract/34/2/65/129453/Formation-of-forearc-basins-and-their-influence-on):  Fuller, C.W., Willett, S.D. and Brandon, M.T., 2006.
 Formation of forearc basins and their influence on subduction zone earthquakes.
 Geology, 34: 65-68.